-Orphans of the Empire - Five Handmade Stitch Markers - Fits Up To 6.5 mm (10.5 US) - Limited Edition
+Orphans of the Empire - Five Handmade Stitch Markers - Fits Up To 6.5 mm (10.5 US) - Last Sets

 When I was a small child I found, buried in a flower bed in my front yard, a small shard of porcelain from an English teacup.
 I was enchanted, convinced there was some unknown story behind this lost and forgotten piece of the past.
 This set of five handmade stitch markers are made out of chips of handpainted porcelain, reminiscent of a begone era when the sun never set on the English Empire and teatime was de rigueur, even in the wild lands of the "heathen" colonies.